epfl-ada/ada-2021-project-club6analysis/README.md

 - Gather quote occurrence data from events through the period 2015 - 2020.
 Fit a regression model, modelling the weekly quote occurrences from a month prior to the event, to a month after the event.
 The resulting function will show the typical media attention distribution for a given event type

-#### Investigate the relationship between Apple Inc. related quotes and their respective speakers
+#### Investigate the relationship between Apple related quotes and their respective speakers
 We start by getting a feel of how the distribution of the most frequent speakers about Apple have changed over the relevant time period.

 ![](https://github.com/epfl-ada/ada-2021-project-club6analysis/blob/main/most_frequent_speakers_animation.gif)